opconWizard/opcon-docs/docs/automation-concepts/machine-groups.md

 ## Workload Balancing

-The following scenario applies Machine Groups to Jobs for Workload Balancing by selecting the option to \"Run on Least Tasked Machine\":
+The following scenario applies Machine Groups to Jobs for Workload Balancing by selecting the option to "Run on Least Tasked Machine":

 Multiple jobs exist, the jobs are able to be processed on more than one machine, and there is no specific priority order for which machine to process the jobs on.
 This usually occurs when the machines in question have access to shared data.
-The machines are placed in a machine group, and jobs are assigned to that group with the \"Run on Least Tasked Machine\" option defined.
-At each job\'s runtime, OpCon uses its Workload Balancing algorithm to determine which machine in the group to use for execution.
+The machines are placed in a machine group, and jobs are assigned to that group with the "Run on Least Tasked Machine" option defined.
+At each job's runtime,
+OpCon uses its Workload Balancing algorithm to determine which machine in the group to use for execution.